Tenkasi

-Being one of the most significant spiritual and cultural places in South Tamilnadu,Tenkasi houses The Kutraleeshwarar temple (Chitra Sabha), one of the five sabhas of Lord Nataraja, an incarnation of Lord Shiva.
+Being one of the most significant spiritual and cultural places in South Tamilnadu, Tenkasi houses The Kutraleeshwarar temple (Chitra Sabha), one of the five sabhas of Lord Nataraja, an incarnation of Lord Shiva.
 Tamil poet Thirikooda Rasappa Kavirayar describes this temple in his poem as “Kutrala Kuravanji” which means 'beauty of Kutralam'. the city also houses the famous TenKasi Viswanathar temple, Sankarankoil temple and Ilangi Kumarar temple.

 Etymology

-Tenkasi in South Indian languages means South Kashi(Then+Kashi).
-As name goes, Tenkasi is situated in the Southern India and home to ThenKasi Viswanathar Temple.
+Tenkasi in Tamil means south Kashi(Thenk+Kashi).
+As name goes, Tenkasi is situated in the Southern India and home to Tenkasi Viswanathar Temple.

 Demographics

 According to 2011 census, Tenkasi had a population of 70,545 with a sex-ratio of 1,020 females for every 1,000 males, much above the national average of 929.
 A total of 7,413 were under the age of six, constituting 3,774 males and 3,639 females.
 Scheduled Castes and Scheduled Tribes accounted for 14.16% and 0.47% of the population respectively.
 The average literacy of the town was 78.49%, compared to the national average of 72.99%.
 The town had a total of 17,887 households.
 There were a total of 27,885 workers, comprising 279 cultivators, 2,006 main agricultural labourers, 3,332 in house hold industries, 19,903 other workers, 2,365 marginal workers, 28 marginal cultivators, 90 marginal agricultural labourers, 494 marginal workers in household industries and 1,753 other marginal workers.

 As per the religious census of 2011, Tenkasi had 64% Hindus, 34.18% Muslims, 2.7% Christians.